baumrock/RockCalendar/docs/recurring/readme.md

 ## Notes

+To use the recurring events feature, you have to purchase a license for RockGrid, as this module is used to render the recurring events user interface.

 ### Field inheritance

 Recurring events will inherit all field values from the original event unless explicitly overridden.
 This has two benefits: